MikePacey/Lancaster-HEC/docs/openmp.rst

 scheduler needs to know what memory to reserve for this job to enable it to schedule other jobs with their own memory resource requests on the same node.
-If no memory resource request is specified, the default value of 500M is applied ot the job.
+If no memory resource request is specified, the default value of 500M is applied to the job.

 OpenMP applications automatically set their number of threads based upon the value of the environment variable *OMP_NUM_THREADS*.
-For OpenMP jobs using the template above, the scheduler will automatically set this environment variable to match the CPUs requested in the --cpus-per-task option in the job script.
+For OpenMP jobs using the template above, the scheduler will automatically set this environment variable to match the CPUs requested in the ``--cpus-per-task`` option in the job script.